William Arbour

 Working Papers

-Prison Rehabilitation Programs: Efficiency and Targeting (with Steeve Marchand and Guy Lacroix)
+Prison Rehabilitation Programs and Recidivism: Evidence from Variations in Availability (with Steeve Marchand and Guy Lacroix)

 Work in progress